Image Slider

 The host also warms up the tea bowl with hot water and purifies the whisk in the water.
 This step is not intended to actually clean the tools, as they have actually been cleaned prior to the start of the tea ceremony, but rather acts as a symbolic gesture of purifying the guests’ souls.

-Step 5 — Preparing Thick Matcha
+Step 5 — Preparing thick matcha

-The host will proceed to prepare the koicha (thick matcha) first, using two or three scoops of matcha tea and a little water, before whisking it with the chasen until foamy.
+The host will proceed to prepare the koicha (concentrated matcha) first, using two or three scoops of matcha tea and a little water, before whisking it with the chasen until foamy.
 It is served to the principal guest first, then the next guest, and so on, until there is no tea left.

-Step 6 - Preparing Thin Matcha
+Step 6 - Preparing thin matcha

 Next, the host will prepare usucha (thin matcha) with a ratio of about one teaspoon of matcha to one cup of water.
 It is served similarly to the koicha, with guests each taking turns.
+In modern tea ceremonies, koicha is often skipped altogether and only single-serving chawan of usucha are prepared for each guest.

-Step 7 — Cleaning the Tools
+Step 7 — Cleaning the tools

 Following the usucha, the host cleans the tea ceremony tools.
 The clean chawan (tea bowl) will be handed to the principal guest to admire, who will then pass it to the other guests.